pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

 are synchronized with the applications running locally within the container.

-Singularity favors an 'integration over isolation' approach to containers.
+Apptainer favors an 'integration over isolation' approach to containers.
 By default only the mount namespace is isolated for containers, so that they have their own filesystem view.
 Access to hardware such as GPUs, high speed networks, and shared filesystems is